 Rollaway beds are available.

-The lodge has 24-hour front desk service in case you need anything.
+The lodge has a 24-hour front desk service in case you need anything.

 Wi-Fi: Complimentary Wi-Fi is available for hotel guests staying overnight at Zion Lodge.